PauloRosarioData/Econometrics-Birkbeck/README.md

 ### Developed ###
 * Basic Regression: A model where the dependent variable is the change on yields, and the independent is the return on individual stocks (Portugal_banking_regression.R)
 * Excess returns Regression: A model where the dependent variable is the change on yields, and the independent is the EXCESS return on individual stocks (Portugal_banking_regression.R)
+* (partially) let the returns have two different effects, return on positive impacts and returns on negative imapcts

 ### To develop ###